High Surf Warning in Effect for Big Island

 PRECAUTIONARY/PREPAREDNESS ACTIONS

-Large breaking surf, significant shorebreak and dangerous currents make entering the water very hazardous.
+Large breaking surf and dangerous currents make entering the water very hazardous.
 Anyone entering the water could face death.